vithushanms/ASP-WebAPI-/README.md

 This application is currently on development stage

-I am building this to create a snipset for CLIs in the various platforms such as windows powershell & linux terminal
+I am building this to create API endpoint that includes a list for CLI commands in the various platforms such as windows powershell & linux terminal